sunilson/My-Ticker/README.md

 # My Ticker - A free liveticker app

-<italic>My Ticker is a free liveticker app for Android phones and browsers.</italic>
+<italic>My Ticker is a liveticker app for Android phones and browsers.</italic>

 The app is written in Java.
-Due to time and monetary restraints, it has not been released, but the prototype is fully working.
+Due to time and monetary restraints, it has not been completely finished and released, but the prototype is mostly working.

 For the web app written in Angular see here: <a href="https://github.com/sunilson/My-Ticker-Angular-App">https://github.com/sunilson/My-Ticker-Angular-App</a>